 What is not included

 The Well Puppy Program does not cover any cost associated with the diagnosis and /or treatment of illness or injury.
-If a medical question or problem is addressed during a routine vaccine visit, we charge a consultation fee of $35.00 in addition to the cost of any necessary tests and medications.
+If a medical question or problem is addressed during a routine vaccine visit, We charge a consultation fee in addition to the cost of any necessary tests and medications.

 The Well Puppy Program is valid for one year from the date of purchase.
 Unused services are non-refundable, and the plan is not transferable to another puppy, but the plan may be transferred to a new owner’s name if the puppy is sold or given away.